 The Oratory Competitions in Greek (Howland, March 25th and Three Hierarchs) and in English (Delta) are held annually at the High School level.
 Students are invited to write a speech on a specific topic.
 The final round of each of these competitions takes place in the College Theater where finalists deliver their speeches to the audience.

-Student Communities were first organized in the early years of Athens College’s existence and are the nuclei of democratic life at School, where initiative, exploration and creativity abound.
+Student Councils were first organized in the early years of Athens College’s existence and are the nuclei of democratic life at School, where initiative, exploration and creativity abound.
 In Elementary School, each class is represented by delegates.
 In Junior High and High School, in addition to the class delegates, students elect 15-member Student Councils, which coordinate all grade levels within their respective school unit and discuss school life related issues.

 Another key institution found at our School is Social Life, included in the timetable of every grade level from elementary through junior high and high school.
 Wanting our students to realize their place in society, to express their views freely, to engage in dialogue, and to show respect for democratic processes, the twenty-minute Social Life slot provides students an opportunity to discuss issues that concern them with their respective section’s teacher/advisor.

 Dating back to the 1930s, “societies” – later renamed “clubs” - began operating at the College.
 They have become one of the most important and dynamic extra-curricular institutions of our School as they provide a creative outlet for children and a setting where students can pursue their interests and cultivate their talents.
 They are included in the weekly timetable of all grades, from elementary through high school.
 Depending on students’ interests and the demand at each grade level, a wider and, often newer, selection of clubs becomes available each school year.